Refractive Surgery Program

 How to get started with your Refractive Surgery

-1. Cadet or Active Duty Members need to print off and fill out the required Refractive Surgery Forms:
+- Cadet or Active-Duty Members need to print off and fill out the required Refractive Surgery Forms:

-3. Tactical Officer Endorsement (for USMA Cadets) / Commander’s Authorization (for Active Duty Military)
+- Tactical Officer Endorsement (for USMA Cadets) / Commander’s Authorization (for Active-Duty Military)

-4. Glasses Prescription from civilian or military optometrist that is greater than 12 months old (to establish stability of prescription).
+- Glasses Spectacle Prescription (not contact lens) from civilian or military optometrist that is greater than 12 months old (to establish stability of prescription).

 Frequently Asked Questions